Briton jailed for life over plot to kill PM May

 "Rahman's target was the prime minister but he had no qualms about killing innocent bystanders in the process of reaching her," said Dean Haydon, the UK’s Senior National Coordinator for Counter Terrorism.

-“At one point he told a covert counter terrorism officer that even if he could not reach the Prime Minister, he just wanted to strike fear into people.”

-As he put the plot together, Rahman believed he was corresponding online with members of Daesh militant group.
-However, he was actually talking to undercover officers from the U.S. Federal Bureau of Investigation (FBI) and Britain’s MI5 domestic spy agency.
+"At one point he told a covert counter terrorism officer that even if he could not reach the Prime Minister, he just wanted to strike fear into people.
+"As he put the plot together, Rahman believed he was corresponding online with members of the Islamic State (IS) militant group.

 LONDON: A British man was sentenced to life in prison on Friday over a plot to kill Prime Minister Theresa May by first detonating an explosive device to get into her Downing Street office and then using a knife or a gun to attack her.